Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 Markdown is lightweight to learn and use, with plenty of guides and cheat sheets for advanced techniques.
 However, it and its dialects were never intended to provide rich content.

-GitHub itself doesn't render its site in markdown or flavor despite providing it as built-in and primary documentation markup.
+GitHub alone doesn't render its site in markdown or flavor despite providing it as built-in and primary documentation markup.

 <p align="center"><b>But if you still want to try it beyond a slightly formatted text, here is my ounce of teaching illustrated by this repository.</b></p>